-THOMAS C. HUTTON Director since 1985 Age: 48
+Thomas C. Hutton Director since 1985

+Age: 51

 Mr. Hutton is a Vice President of the Company and has held this position since February 1988.
-Mr. Hutton is a director of Omnicare.
-He is a son of Edward L. Hutton, the Chairman and Chief Executive Officer and a director of the Company.
+He is a son of Edward L. Hutton, Chairman and a director of the Company.